myltsev-learning/aws-mls-c01/test-questions/✅ (28) Handling Pronunciation Issues with Amazon Polly.md

 3. Other techniques for improving pronunciation accuracy, such as using SSML tags.
 4. Best practices and guidelines for handling pronunciation issues in text-to-speech applications.

 Please provide detailed explanations, examples, and code snippets (if applicable) to ensure a comprehensive understanding of the topic.
+Run the lesson section by section, use markdown to display content.
 ```

 By learning about pronunciation lexicons and other techniques for handling pronunciation issues with Amazon Polly, you can better address similar problems in the future. 📚